 1. Create a list of companies that might be a good fit for your sales goals.

 There might be several ways of finding suitable companies worth contacting.
 Your sales team should know how to make a list of those.
 If you are using a CRM with good records, you should get that data in no time.
 In case not having a sales team or you decide to do a little extra research over new companies, you’ll have to make that list yourself, but don’t do it totally blindfolded.
-Try to use some selling tools that allows you exploring, filtering and exporting your choice.
-Those should provide you additional information about clients contact, revenue, profits, …
+Try to use some selling tools that allow you exploring, filtering and exporting your choice.
+Those should provide you with additional information about clients contact, revenue, profits, …

 It doesn’t really matter which data tools you use as long as it allows you to filter and change the order of records.
 Besides some good CRM tools, Excel can do just fine.

-2. Find names of decision makers on LinkedIn for each account.
+2. Find names of decision-makers on LinkedIn for each account.

 If you already have some of those – great – put them on the list.
 For the rest, find them on LinkedIn.
 This part should be easy if you’re using LinkedIn Sales Navigator – The Sales Tool for Social Selling.
 LinkedIn offers this feature by the costs of €59.99 Monthly and allows you to make a deep research (filtering) of people and companies on the network.
 You can save contacts as Leads and add them to your personal list by the Accounts/Companies you wish to follow.
 With InMails, you’ll be able to reach to anyone in the network.